mit-cml/iot-website-source/docs/src/app/pages/Arduino101Pins.md

  pin state.
 For digital pins, it will be either 0 for off or 1 for on.
 For analog pins, it will be an integer in the range [0, 1023].

+ __Parameters__:

+     * <code>value</code> (<a href="http://appinventor.mit.edu/explore/ai2/support/blocks/math.html#number">_number_</a>) &mdash;
+       The value of the pin read from the Arduino.
+Valid values depend on whether the pin is digital or analog.
+For digital pins, a 0 indicates LOW and 1 indicates HIGH.
+       For analog, an integer in the range of [0, 1023] will be returned.

 ![when Arduino101Pins1 PinStateReceived value do](blocks/Arduino101Pins.PinStateReceived.svg)

 + <a name="PinStateWritten"></a>`PinStateWritten` – After the pin is written, the <code>PinStateWritten</code> event will be run to indicate a